prime399/CrossCap/README.md

 - Add manual zooms (customizable depth levels)
 - Customize the duration and position of zooms however you please
 - Crop video recordings to hide parts
-- Choose between wallpapers, solid colors, or gradients for your background
+- Choose between wallpapers, solid colors, gradients or your own picture for your background
 - Motion blur and exponential easing for smoother pan and zoom effects

-**Note:**
-- After you install the app, you'll need to grant it accessibility and screen recording permissions for it to work properly.

-## macOS Installation Instructions

 Download the latest installer for your platform from the [GitHub Releases](https://github.com/siddharthvaddem/openscreen/releases) page.